actris-cloudnet/dataportal-docs/netcdf.md

 ### Variables indicating error and sensitivity

-All derived meteorological products at level 2 and above should ideally be accompanied by an indication of their error.
+All derived geophysical products at level 2 and above should ideally be accompanied by an indication of their error.
 Typically errors can be divided into _random error_ that decorrelates rapidly with time, and a _bias_ due to the accuracy with which an instrument was calibrated and which may affect all